Chart Color Schemes

 Springfield Lakes lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-As of November 2025, Springfield Lakes' population is estimated at around 18,384, reflecting an increase of 6.8% since the 2021 Census which reported a population of 17,211.
-This change is inferred from AreaSearch's resident population estimate of 18,266 following examination of the latest ERP data release by the ABS in June 2024 and an additional 146 validated new addresses since the Census date.
-The suburb's population density ratio is 2,067 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
+The population of the Springfield Lakes statistical area (Lv2) is estimated at around 18,553 as of Nov 2025.
+This reflects an increase of 1,342 people since the 2021 Census, which reported a population of 17,211.
+The change is inferred from the resident population of 18,425 estimated by AreaSearch following examination of the latest ERP data release by the ABS (June 2024) and an additional 146 validated new addresses since the Census date.
+This level of population equates to a density ratio of 2,087 persons per square kilometer.
 Over the past decade, Springfield Lakes has demonstrated resilient growth patterns with a compound annual growth rate of 7.5%, outpacing the SA3 area.
-Population growth was primarily driven by interstate migration contributing approximately 53.0% of overall population gains during recent periods, although all drivers including natural growth and overseas migration were positive factors.
-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+Population growth for the area was primarily driven by interstate migration contributing approximately 53.0% of overall population gains during recent periods.

-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted, with proportional growth weightings applied for age cohorts in line with ABS Greater Capital Region projections released in 2023 based on 2022 data.
-Looking ahead, exceptional population growth is predicted over the period to 2041, with the suburb expected to grow by 21,629 persons, reflecting an increase of 130.9% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
+Exceptional growth is predicted over the period with the area expected to grow by 21,629 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 128.8% in total over the 17 years.

 Frequently Asked Questions - Population